JBW-byte/Mame-BGFX-Reshade/README.md

 Place file in mame\reshade-shaders <img width="1200" height="675" alt="image" src="https://github.com/user-attachments/assets/4421e315-5b07-4902-b81d-18f2952f5ad7" />

-Adjust brightness/contrast in the tab menu(Slider Control) (These settings depend on your monitor settings and the game defaults for brightness and contrast in many cases.)
+Adjust brightness/contrast in the tab menu(Slider Control) (These settings depend on your monitor settings and the game defaults for brightness and contrast in many cases.)turn brightness down a bit and contrast up to 1.1.